-Pre-Vet Club Events & Activites
+Pre-Vet Club Events & Activities

-Volunteer Opportunities: The Pre-vet club offers many opportunities to get involved with the community.
+Volunteer Opportunities: The pre-vet club offers many opportunities to get involved with the community.
 Both the Fayetteville and Washington County Animal Shelters request volunteers frequently.
-In past years, club members have been able to help out with the Pet Wellness Expo, Subaru “Share the Love” Event, Spay Arkansas, and events with the Animal League of Washington County.
+In past years, club members have been able to help out with the Pet Wellness Expo, Subaru “Share the Love” Event, Spay Arkansas and events with the Animal League of Washington County.

 The following are some great websites to browse that contain useful information for anyone interested in attending veterinary school or in any aspect of veterinary medicine.

-Departments of Veterinary Science, Comparative Medicine and national animal medical
+departments of veterinary science, comparative medicine and national animal medical

-centres.
+centers.
 The goal of the AAVMC is to improve the quality of human and animal life.

 Click on the link below to find out more about this organization.

-The American Pre-Veterinary Medical Association, APVMA, is dedicated to promote and
+The American Pre-Veterinary Medical Association (APVMA) is dedicated to promote and

 stimulate interest in the field of veterinary medicine and to provide its members